 They had countless discussions back then, yet Sylviane still felt the nostalgia as Pascal resurrected one of his favorite topics.

 "Courage and decisiveness," she offered the same answer as years past.
 "I am a Lotharin after all.
 Oriflammes first, always."

-But Pascal no longer sounded sure of himself.
+However Pascal no longer sounded sure of himself.
 It was as though his idea was yet another relic of the past.

 "Have you changed your belief to something else?"

 Sylviane kept her silence for the moment.
 She wasn't sure the circumstances were as simple as Pascal claimed it to be.
 After all, politics rarely unfolded as it appeared on the surface.
-The death of her own father was evidence of how easily truth and 'justice' could be bent.

 But now was not the time.